Marvy247/STRADE-stacks-/README.md

 ## Testing

-This project includes comprehensive unit tests for the CoreMarketPlace contract using Vitest and Clarinet SDK.
-The tests cover various scenarios including listing creation, updates, cancellations, and purchases.
+This project includes comprehensive unit tests and fuzz tests for the CoreMarketPlace contract using Vitest, Clarinet SDK, and fast-check for property-based testing.
+The tests cover various scenarios including listing creation, updates, cancellations, and purchases, with fuzz testing to ensure robustness against random inputs.

 To run the tests:
 ```bash